navikohli/learning-notes/books/designing-data-intensive-applications.md

 In-memory databases can be faster because they can avoid the overheads of encoding in-memory data structures in a form that can be written to disk.

 Another interesting area is that in-memory databases may provide data models that are difficult to implement with disk-based indexes.

+Recent research indicates that an in-memory database architecture could be extended to support datasets larger than the available memory, without bringing back the overheads of a disk-centric architecture [45].
+The so-called anti-caching approach works by evicting the least recently used data from memory to disk when there is not enough memory, and loading it back into memory when it is accessed again in the future.

 ### Transaction processing or analytics?